Sandy Hook parents: Alex Jones claims created 'living hell' - NewsBreak

 “No, I don’t think you’re an actor,” Jones responded before the judge admonished him to be quiet until called to testify.

-Lewis continued trying to impress on Jones that the Sandy Hook shooting and trauma inflicted in the decade since then were real.
+Lewis continued trying to impress on Jones that the Sandy Hook shooting and trauma inflicted in the decade since then was real.

 “It seems so incredible to me that we have to do this — that we have to implore you, to punish you — to get you to stop lying,” Lewis said.
 “I am so glad this day is here.
 I’m actually relieved.
 And grateful... that I got to say all this to you.”